 Find Christmas activities that you can do together as a family that you will all enjoy.

 Maybe putting your Santa hats & singing Christmas songs on a welly stomp through the woods is more achievable than a Carol Service.
 Bookable time slots for Breakfast with Santa may be a lot less stressful than queuing for a busy shopping centre grotto.
 Try a living room disco if a Xmas party is too overwhelming.
 Maybe record a video Christmas message to send instead of writing Cards.
+If assembling and decorating a gingerbread house takes too long for a short attention span, decorate gingerbread men instead.
 Don’t be afraid to think outside of the (Christmas) box and make up your own family Christmas traditions that work for you.

 Click here to read how a deep pressure vest has helped us.
 Weighted blankets, bear hugs and massage can also be calming.